mateuadsuara/car-pooling-challenge/README.md

 master as if it was a branch intended to be stable (passing tests and worthy changes before pushing).

+### Additional tests

+I've added tests during development for increasing the chances that the code works as well as expected.

+All of them using RSpec and other libraries.
+They are located inside the `spec` folder.

+Check the [Usage section](#usage) for more details on how to run them.

+I've used 3 kinds of tests:

+#### Unit tests

+For checking the expected behavior of the parts by using specific examples of situations.

+#### Property tests

+For checking the expected behavior for the `WaitingQueue` and as an applicable showcase for the property-based testing approach, although Ruby is not the best language for it.

+This example uses a `SimplerQueue` as a reference of the correct behavior and checks
+that: for a set of random valid actions and arguments, they behave in the same way.

+In this case, this is useful because `WaitingQueue` has been implemented trying to be more efficient (and consequently more complex) than `SimplerQueue` but can be interchangeable and should keep the same correct behavior.

+#### Performance tests

+For measuring how long or how much memory certain parts of the code take.
+Their files are terminated with `*_performance_spec.rb` and are filtered by the tag `performance`.

+For example (and in reference to the previous `property tests`), there are performance tests comparing the time cost for `WaitingQueue` vs the `SimplerQueue` for 10^6 groups.

+The end-to-end business logic (on `CarPooling::Service`) performance tests are measuring the time cost and memory usage for 10^3, 10^4, 10^5 and 10^6 cars and groups in the different actions (load cars, add journey, dropoff and locate).

+This last one also includes a profiler run to see where there might be performance bottlenecks.

 ## Usage

 I've added some scripts for easier development